open-sauced/intro/CONTRIBUTING.md

    git clone https://github.com/<your-username>/intro.git
    ```

-3. Navigate and open the project in your code editor.
+3. Navigate to and open the project in your code editor.

    ```bash
    cd intro